 Obtaining mortgage approval with any financial institution is all about showing the lender your ability to repay your mortgage so it’s important to have all of your accounts in good order.

-The lenders will rely on the ICB as their primary source at working out whether a loan application is a good risk or not.
-To ensure you keep a good score with the ICB, keep timely repayments on loans/credit cards and hire purchase agreements.
-You can check your credit report on icb.ie.
+The lenders will rely on the CCR as their primary source at working out whether a loan application is a good risk or not.
+To ensure you keep a good score with the CCR, keep timely repayments on loans/hire purchase, credit cards and overdrafts .
+You can check your credit report on www.centralcreditregister.ie

 Regular savings is key to not only building up your deposit, but to show the lender a good savings record and the ability to repay your mortgage.
 We would advise that you set up a standing order to take a set amount from your salary each month as your are paid.